 Enter the ISA/IEC 62443 standards, developed in an open, structured ANSI-accredited standards development process by the ISA99 standards committee.
 During the course of the standards development process, hundreds of individuals contributed thousands of volunteer hours.
 The volunteers included industry-leading IACS cybersecurity SMEs, who worked through complex, often difficult-to-resolve issues.
 Moreover, the ISA99 committee included a healthy balance of stakeholders representing the interests of end users, suppliers, academia, government, and industry groups.
 The resulting ISA/IEC 62443 standards encapsulate hundreds of years of valuable IACS cybersecurity knowledge from the best minds in the industry.
 Standards codify and leverage the cumulative knowledge and expertise of the SMEs who wrote them.

 The standards establish context, a common vocabulary, concepts, and models.
 At a minimum, a group of cybersecurity professionals who have read the ISA/IEC 62443 standards can have productive interchanges, because they are “talking the same language.”

 The ISA/IEC 62443 standards (and technical reports designated with a TR prefix) are a family of 13 standards organized by target audience.
 They align with IACS life-cycle phases.
 Well-vetted requirements in the standards provide answers to the “what must I do” question for all audiences in the IACS life cycle, including product suppliers, integrator/solution providers, and owner/operators (end users).
-Figure 1 shows the general responsibilities of these three participant groups in the IACS cybersecurity life cycle.

 To be successful in IACS cybersecurity, all the target audiences have “shared responsibility” for all phases of the IACS cybersecurity life cycle.